-Figure 45: Small recessed courtyard shops with blade signage and potted planting at entrance add character and a welcoming feel.
+Figure 45: Small recessed courtyard shops with blade signage and potted planting at entrance add character and a welcoming feel..

-3.8.5 Minimize light pollution and ensure lighting is sensitive to nearby residential uses.
+- 3.8.4 Soft white LED lighting is preferred in public areas. - 3.8.5 Minimize light pollution and ensure lighting is sensitive to nearby residential uses.
 Avoid visible, glaring light sources by using down lights or up lights with cut-off shields.

-- 3.8.6 Gooseneck lights and sconces applied to fascia underneath weather protection elements are the preferred types of storefront lighting. - 3.8.7 Incorporate valence lighting into canopies and up-lighting to illuminate pathways. - 3.8.8 Use of LED lighting for storefronts and seasonal lighting on street trees is encouraged. - 3.8.9 Avoid the use of exterior fluorescent light sources. - 3.8.10 Incorporate architectural glare free lighting Figure 46: of directs light light source or one not directly visible to pedestrians.
+- 3.8.6 Gooseneck lights and sconces applied to fascia underneath weather protection elements are the preferred types of storefront lighting. - 3.8.7 Incorporate valence lighting into canopies and up-lighting to illuminate pathways. - 3.8.8 Use of LED lighting for storefronts and seasonal lighting on street trees is encouraged. - 3.8.9 Avoid the use of exterior fluorescent light sources.